- Research and Innovation

 - Our Impact

-The School of MIME offers unique opportunities for developing a global engineering skill set:
+The School of Mechanical, Industrial, and Manufacturing Engineering offers unique opportunities for developing a global engineering skill set:

 The OSU Materials Science Program has entered into a unique agreement with Saarlandes University (Saarbrucken, Germany) to offer a unique double bachelors degree program focused on creating a new kind of engineer with a global perspective that will enable them to operate in the complex multinational workplace of the future.

 The unique format of the program allows for U.S. students to spend just over one year in Germany, studying at Saarlandes.
 European students will also travel to the U.S. to complete their Senior year at Oregon State.
 Students who complete the program will receive two bachelors degrees, a B.S. in Mechanical Engineering from OSU and a B.S. in Materials Science from Saarlandes University.

 The Humanitarian Engineering Program at Oregon State seeks to cultivate science and engineering-based solutions that provide access to basic human needs, enhance quality of life, and advance the level of community resilience in the local and global community.
 We offer both undergraduate and graduate opportunities at Oregon State, including: an undergraduate humanitarian engineering minor; graduate fellowships, dedicated coursework in humanitarian engineering, science and technology (HEST); Capstone Design projects, research opportunities and more.